Admin-Script/specification/index.md

 # 1 Introduction

-AdminScript's main goal is to be user-friendly and create an intuitive way to write commands.
+The main goal for AdminScript is to be user-friendly and create an intuitive way to write commands.
 This document standardizes AdminScript syntax, operators, types, and other functionality for developer and user reference.

 ## 1.1 What is AdminScript?

 AdminScript is a scripting language targetting command interfaces that need to remain simple while providing powerful ways for interaction.
-AdminScript targets apps interacting via a primitive command interface, which allows the user to shorten invocation string length and use the app with greater efficacy.
+AdminScript targets primitive command interfaces, which allows the user to shorten invocation string length and use the app with greater efficacy.

 # 2 Terms and definitions